mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 # What is a Neural Network?

 I think a good way to think of a neural network is as a multi-layered decision system.
-Information is fed into the network, manipulated and transformed, then fed into the second layer, manipulated and transformed again, and so on until a decision is made after the final transformation.
-The key to the network, then, is figuring out effective manipulations and transformations of the data to get good decisions.
+Information is fed into the network, linearly transformed and then non-linearly transformed, then fed into the second layer, linearly transformed and then non-linearly transformed again, and so on until a decision is made after the final transformation.
+The key to the network, then, is figuring out effective transformations of the data to get good decisions.

-Decades of research have produced some pretty amazing insights into how we might want to manipulate and transform the data.
+Decades of research have produced some pretty amazing insights into how we might want to transform the data.
 Though neural networks have been around for a while, they went out of fashion for a couple of decades.
-A key insight that helped bring them back into the fold was a clever way to efficiently determine effective manipulations.
+A key insight that helped bring them back into the fold was a clever way to efficiently determine effective linear transformations, given specified non-linear ones.

 Now, the research field is more active than ever before.
 People are developing unbelievably effective and sophisticated networks for tons of problems.
 I won't cover any of these networks in this post, but they are powering a good chunk of the technology we use today.